It has been hard to ignore the overflow of grief, insults, insensitivities, demands and counter demands during the last months.

 Hence, a collission with men.

 I end with questions, not answers:

-- What happens when women become the objects where men can direct their frustrations, hate, despair, fear, disdain?
+- I wonder what happens when women become the objects where men can direct their frustrations, hate, despair, fear, disdain?

-- How can we move from status-quo to the unavoidable new world, without soaking the road there with women’s blood?
+- are we capable of moving from status-quo to the unavoidable new world without soaking the road there with women’s blood?

 - is this the lost generation, or the inevitable crossroad of change?